These 11 ground rules for effective meetings are offered as food for thought.

 This idea comes from the Harvard Consulting Project and the ‘Getting to Yes’ book on negotiation by William Uri, but it applies just as well to meetings.
 Often in meetings the participants are dogmatic about their position “I need this to happen!”.
 This idea is simple, explore the ‘why’ behind this type of position.
 “Why do you need this to happen?”.
 Explore the interests behind the positions and it becomes much easier to reach agreement.

 Explore the topic, welcome contributions, listen, but ultimately make sure that decisions are made.
 If you don’t the time is wasted.

 Which brings us to the last of our ground rules for effective meetings.

 11. Own the actions

 Someone must own the actions that flow from the decisions.
-And as the owner, this person, the ‘responsible person’ must ensure that the actions are SMART: Specific, Measurable, Relevant and Timebound.
+And as the owner, this person, the ‘responsible person’ must ensure that the actions are SMART: Specific, Measurable, Ambitious, Relevant and Timebound.

 How to establish your own ground rules for effective meetings